mitchcapper/ProductionStackTrace/README.md

 ## Analyzing

+### WPF Analyzer App
+A WPF wrapper around the console tool that allows for both console mode (direct interaction with the normal console tool) or a more standard UI experience where you can paste the input to the convert in the input box and the output box will show the analyzed stack.
+This relies on EasyWindowsTerminalControl](https://github.com/mitchcapper/EasyWindowsTerminalControl) for the console control.

+### Console Analyzer
 Analyzing these stack traces is simple with an associated _analyzer_ application.

 1. Install the **ProductionStackTrace Analyze Tool** [NuGet package](https://www.nuget.org/packages/ProductionStackTrace.Analyze.Console) - it's a solution-level tools package: